Student-centric advice and objective recommendations

 How big of a commitment is a minor?

 The amount of commitment that a minor involves can vary.
-Sometimes, students have already taken many of the required classes to add a minor.
+Sometimes, students have already taken many of the required classes to add a minor either through courses they took in high school or through electives taken their first couple years in college.
 By the time they are considering adding it formally, they have almost already completed it.
 Other times, it may be more demanding.
 It can depend a lot on if you are ahead or behind on your major requirements.

 Beyond the classes you take, there are typically no other requirements for a minor.
 Sometimes, you may have to complete a reduced form of a senior capstone, but this is unusual.
 Still, you should check with your school before declaring a minor.
 You’ll want to make sure to check with your academic advisor, the registrar, and a professor in the field in which you intend to minor.